19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (i) under a contract with a person who belongs in a country outside Singapore; and

-(ii) which directly benefit a person who belongs in a country other than Singapore,
+(ii) which directly benefit —

+(A) a person who belongs in a country other than Singapore; or

+(B) a registered person who belongs in Singapore,

 if, at the time the prescribed services are performed, the prescribed goods are —

-(A) at an approved warehouse; or
+(iii) at an approved warehouse; or

-(B) at any place from which they may not be removed except with the permission of the proper officer of customs (and by virtue of which the prescribed goods remain under customs control), if —
+(iv) at any place from which they may not be removed except with the permission of the proper officer of customs (and by virtue of which the prescribed goods remain under customs control), if —

-(BA) the goods have been brought to that place from an approved warehouse for the purpose of the repair of, maintenance of or performance of any other similar service on the goods, or for the purpose of an auction, an exhibition or any other similar event involving the display of goods; and
+(A) the goods have been brought to that place from an approved warehouse for the purpose of the repair of, maintenance of or performance of any other similar service on the goods, or for the purpose of an auction, an exhibition or any other similar event involving the display of goods; and

-(BB) the goods will be returned to any approved warehouse after the activity or event referred to in sub-paragraph (BA).
+(B) the goods will be returned to any approved warehouse after the activity or event mentioned in sub‑paragraph (A).

-[25/96; 31/2000; 43/2002; 19/2003; 50/2004]

-[Act 19/2012 wef 01/10/2012]
+[Act 52 of 2018 wef 01/01/2020]

-[24/2011 wef 01/01/2012]

 (4) For the purposes of subsections (3), (6), (6AA), (6A) and (6B) —